-The capacity factor is the ratio of actual annual equipment output to output if equipment were run 100 % of the time at full capacity.
-Space conditioning capacity factors are developed by Census division, service, and building type from the ratio of average daily load to peak load for space heating and space cooling at 44 selected cities in the EPRI source cited below.
-The averages for the cities in each Census division are weighted by population to compute the capacity factors used by the NEMS Commercial Demand Module.
-Lighting capacity factors vary by building type and are based upon the ratio of average hours of operation to total hours from Lighting in Commercial Buildings.
-Capacity factors for the remaining services are derived by service and building type from the ratio of operating hours to total hours in the building load profiles in the EPRI source.
+The capacity factor is the ratio of actual annual equipment output to output if equipment were run 100% of the time at full capacity.
+Capacity factors are developed by Census division, building type, and major end-use service, and modeled through parametric building energy analysis of the DOE's 16 EnergyPlus reference commercial buildings in 6 weather locations.
+Lighting capacity factors vary by building type and are based upon the ratio of average hours of operation to total hours per reference building schedules, while capacity factors for the remaining services are derived by service and building type from the ratio of operating hours to total hours in the building load profiles.
+The results for the weather locations are weighted to compute Census division-level capacity factors used by the NEMS Commercial Demand Module as follows: